daemontus/artefact-aeon-py/README.md

  - `TIMEOUT` is a standard timeout string.
 E.g. `1h`, `10s`, etc.
  - `BENCH_DIR` is a path to a directory which will be scanned to obtain the list of experiments (`.aeon` files).
- - `SCRIPT` is a path to a Python script which will be started by the runner, with an experiment file (`.aeon` file) as first argument.
-Naturally, this script can then start other native processes if necessary.
+ - `SCRIPT` is a path to a Python script which will be started by the runner, with an experiment file (`.aeon` file) as the first argument.
+Naturally, this script can then start other native processes if necessary, or modify the model as desired.
- - Add `-i` if you want to use interactive mode.
+ - Add `-i` if you want to use the interactive mode.
  - Add `-p N` if you want to run up to `N` experiments in parallel.

 > WARNING: The script does not respond particularly well to keyboard interrupts.
 If you kill the benchmark runner (e.g. `Ctrl+C`), you may need to manually terminate some of the unfinished experiments.